YaxuanSeanZhang/Traffic-Data-Pipeline/README.md

 * Three-day Data Pulling Delay: Acknowledge that there exists a three-day interval between the extraction of configuration data and sensor data.
 * Automated Identification of Missing Data Days:  In cases where data updates are delayed on the MnDOT server, future versions of the pipeline could automatically identify these gaps in data.
 The pipeline would then smartly fetch and include the missing data for those days.

-Please keep these issues in mind when using the LoopDetectorData repo.
+Please keep these issues in mind when using the Traffic-Data-Pipeline repo.